bu-bioinfo/bf510/index.md

 ### Attendance

 Attendance is not used as a criterion for assessment in this course.
 This a primarily in-person course and lectures and discussion are held at Photonics Room 202.
-Zoom links and recordings will be made availabel during/after each session to accomodate learners with an exemption due to MS status (Biology/Bioinfo).
-In a remote setting, children/pets/guests are welcome to attend as long as you are considerate of other learners – I suggest keeping your microphone muted when not speaking to others to avoid outside noise for the rest of the class.
+Zoom links and recordings will be made available during/after each session to accomodate remote MS learners (Biology/Bioinfo).

 ### Policy on Religious Observances